-Note: this Policy is produced by Charlie Mussett in his capacity as voluntary advisor to All Saints on matters of health & safety.
-Acceptance of final plans, policies and assessments is at the discretion of the clergy & PCC who retain responsibility for health & safety in relation to All Saints.
+NB this is produced by CM in his capacity as voluntary advisor to All Saints on matters of health & safety.
+Acceptance of final plans, policies and assessments is at the discretion of the clergy & PCC. (key additions will be dated, and out of date sections removed or amended as new guidance or best practice emerges or when a new activity permitted by law is trialled).